Silver framework

 Making learner-led shelf labels or signs

-Putting recommendation notes / bookmarks in books
+Putting recommendation notes / bookmarks in reading materials

 Making recommendation videos